copilotroadtrip/Co-Pilot/README.md

 # Co-Pilot

 **Co-Pilot** is a full stack application that allows users who are road tripping to keep track of all the cities and towns they will encounter on their journey.
-Information regarding the weather, distance, and time is displayed between each city.
-And upon clicking a particular city users can find hotel, gas, food, and google maps information.
+Information regarding the distance and time is displayed between each city.
+And upon clicking a particular city users can find weather, hotel, gas, food, and google maps information.

 The Co-Pilot back end can be found [here](https://github.com/copilotroadtrip/CoPilotBackend).